 While accounting is a specialist profession and many aspects best left to the experts, it can be extremely worthwhile for business owners and decision-makers to have a good understanding of the basics.
-This is particularly significant when it comes to deciding which type of finance is best suited to a business.
+This is particularly significant when it comes to deciding which type of business loan

-To assist you build your knowledge bank, we’re covering off on the basics of the different accounting methods and how each works with the finance products we offer.
+To assist you to build your knowledge bank, we’re covering off the basics of the different accounting methods and how each works with the finance products we offer.

 Overview of Accounting Methods

 There are two popular methods of accounting used by Australian businesses – cash accounting and accruals or non-cash accounting.
 When establishing a business, the accounting method to be used will be determined.
 This decision as to which method is based on numerous aspects of the business.
 The ATO has rulings around when a business may change the method of accounting that they use.